Emsa001/ft_react/README.md

 ### What is `useLocalStorage`?

 `useLocalStorage` is a custom hook that allows you to store and retrieve values from the browser's local storage.
-It behaves like `useStatic`, but the state is persisted in local storage.

 ```tsx
 import React, { useLocalStorage } from "react";